raveendragollaprolu/ansible-role-wildfly/README.md

 Put Wildfly configuration files into Unix filesystem standard location (true), or put files into Wildfly application folders and create symlinks to binaries (false).
 Default: false

+    wildfly_system_dc_language: en_US

+Export this language as LANG and LC_ALL shell variables for the domain contorller.

+    wildfly_system_language: {{ wildfly_system_dc_language }}

+Export this language as LANG and LC_ALL shell variables for the domain nodes.

     wildfly_version: 24.0.1.Final

     wildfly_file_version: '17.0'